josetravassos/ang-modals/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7.

+## POC

+ - Angular wrapper component that injects and removes the taco-modal dynamically using ng-templates to project content into the taco-modal body.

+ - no ngx-bootstrap needed

 ## Content projection into Taco Modal

 All the content is being passed into the modal via the ng-template that lives inside of the angular modal engine.